apache/mynewt-site/docs/os/tutorials/bleprph/bleprph-intro.md

 *bleprph* is an example app included in the apache-mynewt-core repository.
 This app implements a simple BLE peripheral with the following properties:

-* Supports three services: GAP, GATT, and alert notification service (ANS).
 * Supports a single concurrent connection.
 * Automatically advertises connectability when not connected to a central device.
+* Supports pairing and bonding.
+* Supports five services.

 This tutorial aims to provide a guided tour through the *bleprph* app source code.
 This document builds on some concepts described elsewhere in the Apache